raajtilaksarma/posts-react/README.md

 # posts-react
-A simple react app for posts
+A React app for adding and showing posts